 Finished bag size 10” wide x 12” tall – cut 2 pieces of fabric, each 21” wide x 13” tall

-Lined drawstring bag tutorial – 10 simple steps
+How to make a lined drawstring bag tutorial in 10 simple steps

 Cut two pieces of fabric, one for the outer layer, one for the lining – each 14″ wide and 9″ tall.
 Finished dimensions of my drawstring bag: 6” wide x 8” tall.